Barcodes as Summary of Loss Function Topology: Topology of loss surfaces via barcodes

-In a similar way, the 1-saddle $q$ associated with $p$ can be described also as follows. \begin{proposition} Consider various paths $\gamma$ starting from local minimum $p$ and going to a lower minimum.
-Let $m_{\gamma}\in\Theta$ is the maximum of the restriction of $f$ to such path $\gamma$.
+Notice that $p_1$ did not appear as a minimum of $f$ on one of connected components of $\Theta_{f\leq f(q)+ \epsilon}$.
+In other words the minimum $p_1$, that corresponds to $q$ by definition 1, is the new minimum appearing in the set of minima of $f$ on connected components of $\Theta_{f\leq c}$ when $c$ decreases from $f(q)+ \epsilon$ to $f(q)-\epsilon$. \end{proof} It is important for application in section \ref{subs:Dnn} that 1-saddles associated with minima are described in the following way. \begin{proposition} Consider various paths $\gamma$ starting from local minimum $p$ and going to a lower minimum.
+Let $m_{\gamma}\in\Theta$ be the maximum of the restriction of $f$ to such path $\gamma$.
 Then $1$-saddle $q$ corresponding to the local minimum $p$ in the barcode is the minimum over the set of all such paths $\gamma$ of the maxima $m_{\gamma}$:

-\end{proposition} \begin{proof} Let the connected component of local minimum $p$ merges with connected component of a lower minimum at the point $q$.
-Then there is a path in $\Theta_{f\leq f(q)}$ passing through $q$ and connecting $p$ with the lower minimum.
-The point $q$ is the maximum of the restriction of $f$ to such path.
+\end{proposition} \begin{proof} Let the connected component of local minimum $p$ merge with the connected component of a lower minimum at the point $q$.
+Then there is a path in the sublevel set $\Theta_{f\leq f(q)}$ passing through $q$ and connecting $p$ with the lower minimum.
+The point $q$ is the maximum of the restriction of $f$ to such a path.
 And there is no path in sublevel sets $\Theta_{f\leq c}$, $c<f(q)$ , that connects $p$ with a lower minimum.
-Therefore there is no path with $f(m_\gamma)<f(q)$. \end{proof}
+Therefore there is no path with $f(m_\gamma)<f(q)$ and $q$ satisfies equation (\ref{eq:Paths}). \end{proof}